 Eco-villages and co-housing

-Eco-villages were the fastest-growing type of intentional community in the 2000s.
+Eco-villages were the fastest-growing type of intentional community in the 21st century.
 They are built using sustainable materials and have some communal facilities.

 Co-housing communities are made up of separate households, but have a village-type community.

 Religious and spiritual communities